sramalho94/TOPxGA_Team3/README.md

   - Look into the features of the React-Native-Keychain package
   - Is there anything else it can do that will be useful for us?
   - maybe we can incorporate ios keychain and android keychain

 ---

+## Sprint 3 - Backend

+### During this sprint we will be building out our backend

+- Team 1: User

+  - Alex
+  - Jeremy
+  - Kai
+  - Anchi

+- Team 2: Test

+  - Ben
+  - Anna
+  - Sarven
+  - Avi

+## Milestones and deliverables

+- Milestone 1: Model completion - EOD Mon July 3rd

+  - you should have a completed model and migration file for the entity you're working on
+  - the following keys should be encrypted using Crypto:

+    - firstName, gender, race, ethnicity, state, zip
+    - password should be encrypted using the Bcrypt passage

+  - associations between the models must be completed

+- Milestone 2: Controllers and Routes - EOD Wed July 5th

+  - full CRUD operations on your model with associated routes

+    - create, getAll, getById, update, delete
+    - make sure that the data we are returning is not encrypted and usable

+  - we'll discuss best practice for route syntax on Monday

+- Milestone 3: Jest Test - EOD Fri July 7th

+  - complete the tests for the controllers/routes you've created
+  - refer to the Jest_Auth testing repo/code along if you need a refresher on Jest
+  - all tests should pass

+### I'll make myself as available as possible throughtout the week so please do not hesitate to reach out if you can't overcome a blocker

+### Our first Office Hours day will be on Sun July 2nd.
+The zoom will open at 10 AM EST

+### If you'd like the zoom any other time let me know and I'll make you cohost

+### I know we're gonna crush this Sprint, excited to get cracking!! 💪

+---